UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 Enter the above command and notice that the location immediately to the left of the \$ has now changed.
-This is also what will be given as the output if we entered the command `pwd` again.
+Enter `pwd` again to check this makes sense to you.

 If we now enter
 ```bash
 cd ..
 ```
-one more time we should be in the root directory of the file system.
+a couple more times we should be in the root directory of the file system and we will see `/$` at the end of our prompt.
 Try this and print the working directory again (`pwd`).
 The output should be the root directory given as `/`.
-(Again, this may vary a little if using `git bash`)

-We can change back to the original location by entering one of either:
+We can change back to our home folder by entering one of either:

 ```bash
 cd ~
 ```
 or

 ```bash
 cd
 ```

-The approach taken above to move through the directories used what we refer to as a __relative path__, where each move was made *relative to the current directory*.
+The initil approach taken above to move through the directories used what we refer to as a __relative path__, where each move was made *relative to the current directory*.
+Going up one directory will clearly depend on where we are when we execute the command.

+An alternative is to use an **absolute path**.
-An __absolute path__ on Linux/Mac will always begin with the root directory symbol `/`.
+An **absolute path** on Linux/Mac will always begin with the root directory symbol `/`.

 For example, `/foo` would refer to a directory called `foo` in the root directory of the file system (NB: This directory doesn't really exist, it's an example).
 In contrast, a *relative path* can begin with either the current directory (indicated by `./`) or a higher-level directory (indicated by `../` as mentioned above).
 A subdirectory `foo` of the current directory could thus be specified as `./foo`, whilst a subdirectory of the next higher directory would be specified by `../foo`.

-Another common absolute path is the one mentioned right at the start of the session, specified with `~`, which stands for your home directory.
+Another common absolute path is the one mentioned right at the start of the session, specified with `~`, which stands for your home directory `/home/biotech7005`, which also starts with a `/`.

-We can also move through multiple directories in one command by separating them with the forward slash `/`.
+We can also move through multiple directories in one command by separating them with the slash `/`.
 For example, we could also get to the root directory from our home directory by typing
 ```bash
 cd ../../
 ```

-Return to your home directory using `cd`.
+**Return to your home directory using** `cd`.

 In the above steps, this has been exactly the same as clicking through directories in our familiar folder interface that we're all familiar with.
 Now we know how to navigate folders using `bash` instead of the GUI.